matthias-t/workspace/README.md

     -   `local`, list of strings

-        commands execute in the current shell
+        commands to execute in the current shell

     -   `background`, list of strings

-        commands execute as background processes
+        commands to execute as background processes

     -   `external`, list of strings